ibm-cloud-docs/codeengine/deploy-job.md

 You can build your job from source code by using the [build container images](/docs/codeengine?topic=codeengine-build-image) feature available in {{site.data.keyword.codeengineshort}}.

+Note that each time your job runs, the most current version of your referenced container image is downloaded and run.

 ## Create a job from a public repository
 {: #create-job}